qcc4cp/qcc/README.md

 The code organization is fairly simple.
 *  `src` is the main source directory.
 All key algorithms are in this directory.
 *  `src/lib` contains the library functions for tensors, states, operators, circuits, and so on, as well as their corresponding tests.
 The algorithms only depend on these library functions.
+*  `src/linq` contains the implementation based on a sparse representation.
+#  `src/benchmarks` contains just a few benchmarks, as they were mentioned in the book.

 ## Installation